aplteam/Meddy/Docs/ReadMe.md

 `-dir=`

-: Use this to specify a directory that will become Meddy's working directory'.
+: Use this to specify a directory that will become Meddy's working directory'

 : If specified this takes precedence over any `workdir` settings in an INI file.